jvdsandt/zinc/build-and-deploy-1st-webapp/build-deploy-1st-webapp.md

 So we created our first web app and tested it locally.
 We stored our source code in the SmalltalkHub repository and created a Metacello configuration for it.
 Now we need a real cloud server to run our web app.

 It used to be hard and expensive to get access to a real server permanently connected to the internet.
-Not any more: prices have comes down and operating cloud servers has become a much easier to use service.
+Not any more: prices have come down and operating cloud servers has become a much easier to use service.

 For this guide, we will be using [Digital Ocean](http://www.digitalocean.com).
 The entry level server there, which is more than powerful enough for our experiment, costs just $5 a month.
 If you stop and remove the server after a couple of days, you will only pay cents.
 Go ahead and make yourself an account and register a credit card.